 The will of the Lord vs the will of the people

 The idea of petitioning the Church to make this change is as rational as petitioning the Church to let men carry and give birth to babies.
 It’s not that the priesthood is a male right that women could never have.
 The issue is that the movements pushing and rejecting this issue seems to forget that it is the Lord that sets up the Church and who does what in it.
 He set up the creation, He organized the religion.
 Yes, the leaders of the Church can and do make policy without asking for a new revelation before doing every little thing.
 But, larger changes like this would require revelation and always have.
 (See Acts 10.)

 When Joseph Smith set up the Relief Society it was more exclusive – not every woman was permitted to join.
-At one point Smith stated that ”he was going to make of this Society a kingdom of priests as in Enoch’s day— as in Paul’s day” but this never happened.
+At one point Smith stated that “he was going to make of this Society a kingdom of priests as in Enoch’s day— as in Paul’s day” but this never happened.
+(Romans 16: 1-2 talks about Phobe, the female Deacon that brought Paul’s letter to the Church in Rome.)
 It maybe that was good for then and women should get the priesthood now.
 But, it is the Lord that directed Smith to set up the Relief Society and it should be the Lord that allows women to receive the priesthood – not a petition.
-Somethings are policy, and policy can be changed by the Brethren.
+Some things are policy, and policy can be changed by the Brethren.
 Others are not and must be taken to the Lord.
-It is irrelevant what men and women want, and it seems both sides have forgotten this in their arguments, based on interview and articles popping up on the web.
+It is irrelevant what men and women want, and it seems both sides have forgotten this in their arguments, based on interviews and articles popping up on the web.